How to Keep Your Dog Safe From Heatstroke This Summer

 What not to do during a heatstroke

 Avoid using ice.
-Rapidly cooling off the dog is extremely important but do not use cold water or ice for cooling!
-While ice or cold water may seem logical, its use is not advised.
+Rapidly cooling off the dog is extremely important, but do not use cold water or ice for cooling!
+While using ice or cold water may seem like a logical step, it isn’t the best course of action.
 Ice or cold water will cause superficial blood vessels to shrink (vasoconstriction), effectively forming an insulating layer of tissue to hold the heat inside.
 This causes the cooling of the body’s innermost structures to actually be delayed — the opposite effect that you want.
 Tap water is more suitable for effective cooling.

 Avoid forcing water.
 Keep an eye on your pet and do not leave them unattended for any length of time.
 Do not attempt to force water into your dog’s mouth, but you may have fresh cool water ready to offer should your dog be alert and show an interest in drinking.